ambaradan/docsmarker/docs/rocksmarker/install.md

     It is therefore advisable to keep the folder with the sources for eventual removal.

-Since the editor is ready to use, you can move on to installing the version of *Lua* corresponding to the one provided by *Neovim*.
+Now that the editor is ready to use you can move on to installing the version of *Lua* corresponding to the one provided by *Neovim*.

 ## Installing Lua 5.1

-The plugin manager chosen to configure additional Neovim plugins (**rocks.nvim**), requires the installation of *Lua 5.1* to function properly and that it be the **default version** for that user space.
-It also requires the linking of version 5.1 *headers* files to those on the system.
+The plugin manager chosen to configure additional Neovim plugins (**rocks.nvim**), requires that the *Lua 5.1* version be installed in order to function properly and that it be the default version for that user space.
+It also requires that version 5.1 *headers* files be linked to those on the system.

-!!! note "Coexistence of multiple versions"
+!!! notes "Coexistence of multiple versions"

     One of the features of Lua, resulting from its development as an "embedded" language, is that it does not require external dependencies.
 As a result, different versions can coexist on the same system without conflicting.
-    For example, a desktop installation of Rocky Linux 9 provides version 5.4.4.
-It is still available for use by the various applications that require it, even though the default version is 5.1.
+    For example, a desktop installation of Rocky Linux 9 provides version 5.4.4, which is used by the various applications that require it even though the default version is 5.1.

 ### Download the required version

-Version 5.1 is available on the official Lua website on the [download](https://www.lua.org/download.html) page.
-You can download the latest updated version (currently ==5.1.5==) with the command:
+Version 5.1 is available on the official Lua website on the [download](https://www.lua.org/download.html) page, the latest updated version is ==5.1.5== which can be downloaded with the command:

 ```bash
 curl -O https://www.lua.org/ftp/lua-5.1.5.tar.gz
 ```

-Verify the integrity of the package with the *sha256* utility by comparing the result of the following command with the *checksum* provided from the download site:
+Once downloaded verify the integrity of the downloaded package with the *sha256* utility by comparing the result of the following command with the *checksum* provided by the download site:

 ```bash
 sha256sum lua-5.1.5.tar.gz
 2640fc56a795f29d28ef15e13c34a47e223960b0240e8cb0a82d9b0738695333  lua-5.1.5.tar.gz
 ```

-After verification, unpack the compressed archive and change into the created folder:
+Verified the integrity of the download unzip the compressed archive and place inside it:

 ```bash
 tar xzf lua-5.1.5.tar.gz
 cd lua-5.1.5
 ```

-### Compilation and installation (Lua)
+### Compilation and installation

-You should perform the installation as a system installation (in `/usr/local/`).
-This is to allow simplified configuration of *headers* files, so you need administrator permissions at this stage.
+Its installation is a system installation (in `/usr/local/`), this is to allow simplified subsequent configuration of *headers* files, administrator permissions are consequently needed at this stage.

-For proper compilation you need the additional *readline-devel* package from the official Rocky Linux repositories.
+For proper compilation you need the additional *readline-devel* package available in the official Rocky Linux repositories.
+The package should already be available if the packages mentioned in the prerequisites above have been installed.

 !!! note ""